Are you looking for a suitable alternative for Flippa? If so, you’re in the right place.

 Advantages of FE International over Flippa

-- The listings are generally very high-quality sites (although I have seen exceptions)
+- The listings are generally better than Flippa (although I have seen a lot of exceptions)

 - They create and provide a very thorough prospectus to give buyers all of the relevant information they need on a website

 - They handle all communication with the buyer on behalf of the seller

 - It’s very rare to see a website selling for less than $30,000

 - Their success/broker fee is higher (but you get white-glove service for this so for many sellers it’s not a disadvantage)

 - A lot of the listings are businesses and not “passive” income websites (which means many of the sites don’t actually have that much organic search traffic)

 Exchange Marketplace is a marketplace created by Shopify which offers e-commerce websites and internet businesses for sale.